tensorflow/models/inception/README.md

 If that is not possible, you can tune down the memory demands of the model via lowering `--input_queue_memory_factor`.
-Images are preprocessed asyncronously with respect to the main training across `--num_preprocess_threads` threads.
+Images are preprocessed asynchronously with respect to the main training across `--num_preprocess_threads` threads.
 The preprocessed images are stored in shuffling queue in which each GPU performs a dequeue operation in order to receive a `batch_size` worth of images.